If you are reading this message, thank you for visiting my Webpage!

 Therapy is a deeply rewarding experience due to the profound changes it facilitates.
 Its transformative power, along with its ability to heal and empower, underscores its true value in the lives of those who chose to engage in it.
 Therapy is also a deeply personal and often challenging journey that involves: being vulnerable and trusting someone new; examining lifelong relationships with self and others; processing difficult emotions and internalized conflict; challenging long-standing behaviors, habits, and patterns; reflecting on past traumas and unresolved issues; and cultivating varied levels of comfort with what feels most uncomfortable.
 While it can be arduous at times, the potential rewards from engaging in therapy – ranging from improved mental health and emotional well-being to better relationships and personal fulfillment – makes the choice to begin truly worthwhile.

-As a therapist with a Master's in Sociology, I possess a deep understanding of human behavior, social structures, relational dynamics, and the impact of society on individuals' mental health and well-being.
+As a Licensed Clinical Social Worker with a Master's in Sociology, I possess a deep understanding of human behavior, social structures, relational dynamics, and the impact of society on individuals' mental health and well-being.

 Talk therapy is my specialty.
 The dialogue exchange between human beings.
 In my view, it is through dialogue that individuals navigate their social world, build relationships, exchange ideas, and shape their overall sense-of-self, making dialogue exchanging an essential component of human life and social function.